Our Team

 Ryan Powell – Trip Coordinator

-This is my first year with Platt Rivers Veterans Fly Fishing.
+This is my first year with Platte Rivers Veterans Fly Fishing.
 I currently reside in Fort Collins, CO and am employed by Poudre Valley REA where I work in powerline engineering.
 I was born and raised in Colorado, however my profession has afforded me the opportunity to move around a bit and experience and enjoy various areas of the county.
 I’ve been fortunate enough to fly fish places like Colorado, Idaho, the Gulf of Mexico and Hawaii to name a few.
 After leaving Colorado for 16 years I am extremely excited to be home.

 I have been fishing my entire life and had a fishing pole in my hand before I could walk.
 I began fly fishing in my teens and have never looked back.
 Fishing and the outdoors are my passions and my way of life, but with all my years with a rod in my hand I know I still have much to learn.
 I couldn’t be happier to be spending my time and sharing my passions with such a wonderful group of people.